Why do I need dancewear for dance?

 Before, during and after class, good blood circulation in the limbs is required to avoid cramping and “Charlie horses”, so your dancer should be covered properly, especially around the legs.
 Pants or legwarmers can accomplish this, maintaining the blood flow required for the proper development of the muscles.
 A jacket, cardigan or wrap over the shoulders will also protect from exposure, as well as allowing for modesty to and from school.
 All the accessory dancewear, such as skirts, tees, etc., permits your dancer to express themselves individually, and reinforce their (and your) commitment in and out of class.
 It is very empowering to feel great as you do an activity, and that is what you are looking for in your child.

 Even if you do not expect your dancer to pursue dance activity as a career, it does not mean you should have him or her ill equipped.
 Dance is competitive, and you want your dancer to have a chance to win and excel, as well as the opportunity to choose if they really like it.
 You would not expect a soccer match to be won by a player with bad shoes, or a tennis player to ace a serve with the wrong racquet.
-Of course this is possible but it is not likely, and for a child the extra effort required to overcome poor equipment can lead to frustration and a poor experience altogether, associated with guilt and inadequacy feelings.
+Of course this is possible, but it is not likely, and for a child the extra effort required to overcome poor equipment can lead to frustration and a poor experience altogether, associated with guilt and inadequacy feelings.

 Make sure your child is properly outfitted and equipped for any activity they do, be it dancing, basketball, swimming or any other, and the rewards will show.
 All after school activities represent an investment towards the future, bringing you rewards for years to come.